ibm-messaging/mq-metric-samples/README.md

 the [tdm-gcc-64](https://jmeubank.github.io/tdm-gcc/download/) 64-bit compiler suite installed.
 It builds all the collectors and corresponding YAML configuration files into %GOPATH%/bin

+## Queue manager configuration
+When metrics are being collected from the publish/subscribe interface (all platforms except z/OS), there are some considerations:
+* MAXHANDS on queue manager: Each subscription uses an object handle.
+If many queues are being monitored the default MAXHANDS may need to be increased.
+A warning is printed if the monitor thinks this attribute appears too low.
+* MAXDEPTH on model queues: The model queue used as the basis for publication and reply queues in the monitor must have a MAXDEPTH suitable for the expected amount of data.
+For published metrics, this is estimated based on holding one minute's amount of publications; the number of monitored channels is also used as an estimate, although that does not need to be time-based as the data is requested directly by the monitor.
+* USEDLQ on the admin topic: The USEDLQ attribute on the topic object associated with the metrics publications (usually SYSTEM.ADMIN.TOPIC) determines what happens if the subscriber's queue is full.
+You might prefer to set this to NO to avoid filling the system DLQ if the collection program does not read the publications frequently enough.

 ## Monitor configuration
 The monitors always collect all of the available queue manager-wide metrics.
 They can also be configured to collect statistics for specific sets of queues where